br0kend/react/scripts/release-manager/Readme.md

 At the very least, open `fixtures/packaging/babel-standalone/dev.html` in the browser.
 You should see a “Hello, World!” there, and the console should have no errors.

 If you changed anything related to how packages are created, I recommend following the instructions in `fixtures/packaging/README.md` to verify all fixtures still work.
-You can skip the “build React” step in it but still need to build the fixtures.
+You can skip the “build Reacc” step in it but still need to build the fixtures.
 In short, run `node build-all.js` in `fixtures` folder and follow the instructions it prints.

 They are manual tests, so the CI wouldn’t have caught errors in them.